-If you’re aged 19 or older and are looking to study at university, but don’t currently meet the entry requirements for your chosen course, studying an Access to Higher Education diploma will equip you with the study skills, knowledge, experience and qualifications you need.
+If you’re aged 19 or older and are looking to study at university, but don’t currently meet the entry requirements for your chosen course, studying an Access to Higher Education Diploma will equip you with the study skills, knowledge, experience and qualifications you need.

 Access to Higher Education diplomas have varying entry requirements, depending on the subject area, and are usually taken in one academic year.
-Most students who study an Access to HE diploma go on to succeed at university and beyond, with a large number pursuing new careers and seeing changes in their lives that they had never thought possible.
+Most students who study for an Access to HE diploma go on to succeed at university and beyond, with a large number pursuing new careers and seeing changes in their lives that they had never thought possible.

-Higher National Certificates (HNC) are the equivalent of one year of a Bachelor’s degree, and are vocational, work-related Level 4 courses.
+Higher National Certificates (HNC) are the equivalent of one year of a Bachelor’s degree and are vocational, work-related Level 4 courses.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.

 Higher National Diplomas (HND) are the equivalent of two years of a Bachelor’s degree, and are vocational, work-related Level 5 courses.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.

-Foundation degrees are the equivalent of two years of a Bachelor’s degree, and are qualifications designed to combine academic study with workplace learning.
+Foundation degrees are the equivalent of two years of a Bachelor’s degree and are qualifications designed to combine academic study with workplace learning.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.